Jacube1234/GD-Hackpad/README.md

 ![Fusion 360 Render](assets/Fusion_Render.png)

 ## PCB
-Here's my PCB!
-It was made in KiCad.
+Here's my PCB!💀 It was made in KiCad.
 I added the silkscreen image by using the build in image converter.
 I got a skull emoji off google, and placed it on my front silkscreen layer.

 Schematic